List of Chinese musical instruments

-Chinese musical instruments are traditionally grouped into eight categories known as bā yīn (八音).
+Chinese musical instruments are traditionally grouped into eight categories (classified by the material from which the instruments were made) known as bā yīn (八音).
 The eight categories are silk, bamboo, wood, stone, metal, clay, gourd and skin; other instruments considered traditional exist that may not fit these groups.
 The grouping of instruments in material categories in China is one of the first musical groupings ever devised.

-Silk (絲)
+Silk

 Silk (絲) instruments are mostly stringed instruments (including those that are plucked, bowed, and struck).
 Since ancient times, the Chinese have used twisted silk for strings, though today metal or nylon are more frequently used.
 Instruments in the silk category include: